tenacityteam/tenacity/BUILDING.md

 ### CMake

+#### Windows
 On Windows, please use the [prebuilt binaries](https://cmake.org/download/).

+#### macOS
-On macOS, the easiest way to install CMake is `brew install cmake`.
+On macOS, the easiest way to install CMake is through Homebrew.
+Run `brew install cmake` to install CMake.

+#### Linux
 On Linux, `cmake` is usually available from the system package manager.
+If you are building on an older LTS distro, e.g. Ubuntu 18.04, you will need to build and install your own version of CMake.
+On a more recent (LTS) distro, you shouldn't need to do this.

 ### Windows

-We build Saucedacity using [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/vs/community/).
+We build Saucedacity using [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/community/).
 In order to build Saucedacity, the **Desktop development with C++** workload is required.

-As we require only C++14, MSVC 2017 should work just fine.
+You will need at least MSVC 2017 to build Saucedacity on Windows using MSVC.
+We require a compiler that supports C++17.

 #### Cygwin